sequitur/raconteur/docs/situation.md

 ### choices :: Array

 A list of situation names and/or tags, used by Undum to construct a list of choices for a situation.
+Tags should be prefixed with `#`.
 This list of choices is the last thing outputted when a situation is entered, after `after()` is called.

 ### content :: String or Function